concord-workflow/mica/docs/design.md

   - `kind` -- string, type of the document.
 Mostly for versioning purposes;
   - `parsedData` -- JSON, client properties.

-- `Client Profile` -- defines a set of properties for a given client.
+- `Client ClientProfile` -- defines a set of properties for a given client.
   - `id` -- uuid, internal ID;
   - `name` -- string;
   - `kind` -- type of the profile.
 Mostly for versioning purposes;